cloudflare/cloudflare-docs-engine/src/content/runtime-apis/html-rewriter.md

 ## Selectors

-This is what selecters are and what they are used for.
+This is what selectors are and what they are used for.

 <Definitions>